pedroramaciotti/LogDiv/README.md

 If you want precision on a function of LogDiv:
 * what is the purpose of the function
-* what these functions take in entry
+* what these functions take in input
 * what they return

 you need to run in a Console Python: